Yttrium(III) oxide: Superconductors

 This synthesis is typically conducted at 800 °C.

 Inorganic synthesis

 Yttrium oxide is an important starting point for inorganic compounds.
 For organometallic chemistry it is converted to YCl3 in a reaction with concentrated hydrochloric acid and ammonium chloride.

+High-temperature coatings

+Y2O3 is used in specialty coatings and pastes that can withstand high temperatures and act as a barrier for reactive metals such as uranium.

+Heat radiators

+NASA developed a material it dubbed Solar White that it is exploring for use as a radiator in deep space, where it is expected to reflect more than 99.9% of the sun’s energy (low solar radiation absorption and high infrared emittance).
+A sphere covered with a 10 mm coating sited far from the Earth and 1 astronomical unit from the sun could keep temperatures below 50 K. One use is long-term cryogenic storage.

+Optical Industry

+It's also used to create red phosphors for LED screens and TV tubes, as well as in anti-reflective coatings to enhance light transmission.

 Natural occurrence

 Yttriaite-(Y), approved as a new mineral species in 2010, is the natural form of yttria.
 It is exceedingly rare, occurring as inclusions in native tungsten particles in a placer deposit of the Bol’shaja Pol’ja (Большая Полья) river, Prepolar Ural, Siberia.
 As a chemical component of other minerals, the oxide yttria was first isolated in 1789 by Johan Gadolin, from rare-earth minerals in a mine at the Swedish town of Ytterby, near Stockholm.